Cassel Apiary & Produce homestead

 Having operated and fixed tractors and other machinery and served in the USMC dealing with electrical work, he definitely had valuable skills to make our farming adventure less harrowing and expensive.

 I grew up picking blackberries and making jams and jellies which I canned and gave to every person I know.
-My grandmother had chickens for a bit and grew some grapes, but that was the only “farming” experience I had.
+My grandmother had chickens and grew grapes and taught me what to do with all those blackberries, but that was the only “farming” experience I had.
 My first growing experience was from a terrarium with a sponge, one seed and a plastic container that came from a cereal box when I was 5.
 That was in the early 70s when there was terrific appeal to digging deep into that box to find the PRESENT!!!!
 I remember how MAGICAL it seemed to me to grow something from a seed and that feeling stuck with me.

 Fast forward to being an adult.
-We started reading Mother Earth News magazine and went to our first Mother Earth News Fair in Seven Springs.
-We came home loaded up with cool stuff including non GMO seeds, garlic bulbs, ideas about growing mushrooms and said…maybe we should find a farm.
+Mitch and I started reading Mother Earth News magazine and went to our first Mother Earth News Fair in Seven Springs.
+We came home loaded up with cool stuff including non-GMO seeds, garlic bulbs, ideas about growing mushrooms and said…maybe we should find a farm.

 We started searching for a place that we could spread out, have our bees and maybe some chickens, water for the dogs to swim in, privacy and still be close enough to civilization that we didn’t feel too remote.

 We found a cool 18 acre parcel (including 2 acre pond) with a geodesic dome home, a broken down pony barn, a pole barn with a chicken run and a nice 3 car garage in Southwest Pennsylvania.
 We bought the farm, literally in Spring 2017.